 When Facebook statistics like Impressions and Reach are high, your page is viral and will attract new customers into the page, as well as drive engagement and customer focus.
 Consistent and engaging updates will keep your numbers strong, and keep your customers coming back to both your page and also your store/website.

 Any questions?
-Just pop one into the comments below!
+Just pop one into the comments below or reach out to the Bad Rhino team!